DuNST: Dual Noisy Self Training for Semi-Supervised Controllable Text Generation: Example of Generation

 \section{Example of Generation}

-{E\arabic{table}} {E\arabic{figure}} We sample some generated texts based on Ctr-PF, GPT2-ST, and DuNST and place them on Table \ref{tab:sentiment-case}, Table \ref{tab:topic-case} and Table \ref{tab:topic-case-continue}.
+{D\arabic{table}} {D\arabic{figure}} We sample some generated texts based on Ctr-PF, GPT2-ST, UniLM-ST, and DuNST and place them on Table \ref{tab:sentiment-case}, \ref{tab:sentiment-case-continue}, Table \ref{tab:topic-case} and Table \ref{tab:topic-case-continue}.
 Due to the offensive content generated by these models in the detoxification task, we do not include their examples in detoxification experiments.

 \eat{

 }